ariancheng/siem-home-lab/README.md

 Port scan reconnaissance does not appear in Windows Event Log by default.
-Detecting network-level reconnaissance requires additional tools such as Suricata or Zeek for network traffic analysis — beyond the scope of this lab's current architecture.
+Detecting network-level reconnaissance requires additional tools such as Suricata or Zeek for network traffic analysis, which is beyond the scope of this lab's current architecture.

 ### As a SOC Analyst I Would
 1. Implement network-level monitoring (Suricata/Zeek) to detect